Pay Per Token

 | Bot (in chat) | claude-sonnet-4-6 | Tell the bot: “switch to opus” or “use zai-org-glm-5” |

-| Claude Code CLI | claude-opus-4-6 | Use /model in Claude Code |
+| Claude Code CLI | zai-org-glm-5 (GLM 5) | Use /model in Claude Code or claude --model <name> |

 Troubleshooting

-The proxy crashed
+The proxy isn't running

-The proxy crashed
+The proxy isn't running

 Claude Code shows 403 error or 'Please run /login'